-There are several WDNR grant programs that may be able to assist the Town of Barnes in implementing its new APM Plan.
+There are several WDNR grant programs that may be able to assist the Town of Barnes in implementing the new APM Plan for Sand Bar and Tomahawk Lakes.
 AIS grants are specific to actions that involve education, prevention, planning, and in some cases, implementation of AIS management actions.
 Lake Management Planning grants can be used to support a broad range of management planning and education actions.
 Lake Protection grants can be used to help implement approved management actions that would help to improve water quality.